dappcenter/polis-v1-core/README.md

 This repository contains the main Polis token contract with the distribution related contracts.

-Polis uses four main contracts to distribute the token:
+Polis uses three main contracts to distribute the token:

 1. [Plutus](#plutus)
 2. [Agora](#agora)